sarahmhooper/DICOMDataExtractor/README.md

 Installation instructions are provided in data_extraction/README.md and classification/README.md.

 ## Getting started
 Required files, details on the codebase organization, and examples of how to use this codebase to classify medical images are provided in the Jupyter notebookes __tutorials/DICOM_crawler__ and __tutorials/headCTclassifier.ipynb__.
+We recommend the following order of tutorials to get started.
-- __DICOM_crawler__ will demonstrate how to extract pixel data and metadata from a set of DICOM files.
+1. __DICOM_crawler.ipynb__ will demonstrate how to extract pixel data and metadata from a set of DICOM files.
-- __headCTclassifier.ipynb__ will show how to use this codebase to classify a set of medical images.
+2. __headCTclassifier.ipynb__ will show how to use this codebase to classify a set of medical images.
+3. __walkthrough.ipynb__ will give an example, end-to-end walkthrough with a real dataset.

 To enable function calls from the command line, __run_DICOM_crawler.py__ and __run_classifer.py__ are provided, which contain the same code as the Jupyter notebooks.